XiaoouPan/FarmTest/README.md

 ## Common error messages

-The package `FarmTest` is implemented in `Rcpp` and `RcppArmadillo`, so the following error messages might appear when you first install it (we'll keep updating common error messages with feedback from users):
+The library `FarmTest` is coded in `Rcpp` and `RcppArmadillo`.
+The following error messages might arise when you first install it (we'll keep updating common error messages based on user feedback):

-* Error: "...could not find build tools necessary to build FarmTest": For Windows you need Rtools, for Mac OS X you need to install Command Line Tools for XCode.
+* Error: "...could not find build tools necessary to build FarmTest": For Windows OS you need Rtools; for Mac OS X you need to install Command Line Tools for XCode.
 See [this link](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) for details.

-* Error: "library not found for -lgfortran/-lquadmath": It means your gfortran binaries are out of date.
+* Error: "library not found for -lgfortran/-lquadmath": It means your gfortran binaries are out-of-date.
 This is a common environment specific issue.

   1. In R 3.0.0 - R 3.3.0: Upgrading to R 3.4 is strongly recommended.
 Then go to the next step.
 Alternatively, you can try the instructions [here](http://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/).

-  2. For R version >= 3.4.* : download the installer [here](https://gcc.gnu.org/wiki/GFortranBinaries#MacOS).
-Then run the installer.
+  2. For R version >= 3.4.* : Download and run the installer [here](https://gcc.gnu.org/wiki/GFortranBinaries#MacOS).

-* Error: "cannot remove prior installation of package 'Rcpp'": This issue happens occasionally when you have installed an old version of package `Rcpp` before.
-Updating `Rcpp` with command `install.packages("Rcpp")` will solve the problem.
+* Error: "cannot remove prior installation of package 'Rcpp'": This issue happens occasionally when you have installed an old version of the package `Rcpp` before.
+Update `Rcpp` with command `install.packages("Rcpp")` will solve the problem.

 ## Functions

-There are four functions in this package:
+There are four functions in this library:

 * `farm.test`: Factor-adjusted robust multiple testing.
-* `print.farm.test`: Print function for output of `farm.test`.
+* `print.farm.test`: Print function for the outputs of `farm.test`.
 * `farm.mean`: Tuning-free Huber mean estimation.
 * `farm.cov`: Tuning-free Huber-type covariance estimation.